siemens/OOASP/asp_interactive_configuration/DOC.md

 *For example: Lower-bound constraints, missing value for an attribute.*

 Partial constraints are ignored when using brave reasoning in order to get all possible options for values and associations.
-They are only checked when the external `ooasp_partial_cv` is true.
+They are only checked when the external `ooasp_potential_cv` is true.
 Nonetheless, the constraint violation atoms `ooasp_cv` for these constraints will still appear when checking the configuration for errors.

-Partial constraints are defined using predicate `ooasp_partial_cv(CV_NAME)`, where `CV_NAME` is the name of the constraint violation appearing as the second argument of predicate `ooasp_cv`.
+Partial constraints are defined using predicate `ooasp_potential_cv(CV_NAME)`, where `CV_NAME` is the name of the constraint violation appearing as the second argument of predicate `ooasp_cv`.

 ### User input